 I Bought a Rainforest

-New BBC 2 series coming this spring.
+New BBC 2 1st June 2014.
 Last year I bought 49 hectares of tropical rainforest on the edge of Manu National Park in south east Peru.
 Since then I have been followed by a film crew from Keo Films, as I visited my land for the first time and then went on a journey of discovery to work out what the hell I was going to do with it...
-See some of the images here
+See some of the images here and on the Digital Rainforest site here

 Vultures - Hell's Angels